rami999/SonataR1_Server/README.md

 for example, when validating an address we checked in the GeoCode table.
 In the ConnectToDB() method in ServiceQualifation class, you can change the information of the connection as you wish.

+We added the *.sql files under the tables.rar file so you can see the model of our tables.